 See the Monument

-As we celebrate our 250th birthday on November 10, 2016, you can visit the monument at the Academic Building on the College Avenue Campus at Rutgers University–New Brunswick.
+You can visit the monument at the Visitor Center on the Busch Campus at Rutgers University–New Brunswick.
 Stop by and take a photo.
-(It's a great opportunity to Donate a Photo to support student scholarships.)
-And, don't forget to post your photo to Instagram, Twitter, and Rutgers Facebook page using #Rutgers250.
+Don't forget to post your photo to Instagram, Twitter, and Rutgers Facebook page using #Rutgers250.